 Weight loss and exercise

 Adopt a comprehensive programme that promotes both weight loss and healthy eating habits.
-These may consist of resistance training and a caloric deficit diet
+These may consist of resistance training and a caloric deficit diet.

 Liposuction

 Liposuction is currently the proven clinical treatment for treating pseudogynecomastia.
 During this procedure, excess fat cells are removed.
-It is only to be performed by a qualified doctor who is accredited by MOH Singapore to perform this procedure.
-The costs may vary, depending on the patient’s clinical condition and complexity of the surgery.
+It is only to be performed by a qualified doctor accredited by MOH Singapore to perform this procedure.
+The costs may vary, depending on the patient’s clinical condition and the complexity of the surgery.